ahansson/hgrid-css/README.md

   $link-underline-color: #ffe88d
 );
 ```
-For detailed information with step by step recipes on how to integrate **hgrid** in your projects, please refer to [the documentation](https://hgrid.io/documentation/integrate/).
+For detailed information with step by step recipes on how to integrate **hgrid** in different JS frameworks, please refer to [the documentation](https://hgrid.io/documentation/integrate/).

 ## Local development